 As the Net Generation graduates and as technology advances, e-learning is finding a home beyond schools and on campuses.
 Through Web conferences and Web seminars, for example, companies are using e-learning to train employees, keep stakeholders aware of company initiatives and help consumers learn to use the products they've bought.

-For more information about e-learning and related topics, check out the links on the next page.
+For more information about e-learning and related topics, check out the links below.